Mattscheibe/ws2812b_rpi/README.md

 * This is for a raspberry pi controlling an WS2812B LEDs strand directly from its pin GPIO21 (PCM mode) oder GPIO18 (PWM mode) oder GPIO12 (SPI mode).
 * Parts of this strand might be arranged in any kind of matrix shape, with any kind of wiring scheme between these parts.
 * ws2812b_rpi offers image-processing-like commands and support for matrix-like connections between parts of strand.
-* It is an "addition/simplification for C" to J. Graff's gorgeous library rpi_ws281x https://github.com/jgarff/rpi_ws281x and must be used together with it.
+* It is an "addition/simplification for C" to J. Garff's gorgeous library rpi_ws281x https://github.com/jgarff/rpi_ws281x and must be used together with it.
-* Read J. Graff's introduction to different modes: some RPIs need special settings for PWM mode or for SPI mode.
+* Read J. Garff's introduction to different modes: some RPIs need special settings for PWM mode or for SPI mode.
 PCM mode will usually work "out of the box".

 - - -